Sales is everywhere: raising money is sales, hiring is sales, dating is sales, life is sales.

 Find a career surrounded by people in your tribe.
 You only have one life, and a large part of your adult waking life is with your colleagues.

-I choose to start grant writing for entrepreneurs in developing countries.
-Not non-profits in the US, but for-profit organizations mostly in agriculture, energy and healthcare in Africa.
+I choose to start fundraising for entrepreneurs in developing countries.
+Not non-profits in the US, but for-profit organizations mostly in agriculture, energy and tech in Africa.
 Entrepreneurs have so much energy, optimism, and courage that makes me excited as well.
 And working in a developing country heightens that experience.

 Those are my people.
 Who are yours?